Don’t cry because summer’s over – smile because fall is almost here, and that means it’s time for Sunfest.

 Bring your bathing suit, or better yet, just wear it out.
-Sunfest is held at the Inlet Lot, so it’s practically right on the beach, and Ocean City can still get pretty hot in September.
+Sunfest is held at the Inlet Lot, so it’s practically right on the beach, and Ocean City can still get pretty warm in October.

-In fact, you’ll find that the water temperature can be warmer in September than it is in July.
-By the second week of September, the water temperature peaks in the mid-70s.
-Once October hits the temperature will fall pretty drastically, so enjoy the warm water while you can and take one last swim of the year.
+In fact, you’ll find that the water temperature can be warmer in October than it is in July.
+By October, the water temperature peaks in the mid-70s, so enjoy the warm water while you can and take one last swim of the year.

 Explore Ocean City